 Children in low-income households

-- Almost half of all people in lone parent families are in low income.
-This is two-and-a-half times the rate for couples with children.
+- Half of all people in lone parent families are in low income.
+This is more than double the rate for couples with children.

-- Of the 100,000 children living in low-income households, half were living in families where at least one adult was doing some paid work.
+- Half of the children in low-income households live in families where at least one of the adults is in paid work.

 - Most of the lone parents in low income are not working.
 In contrast, most of the couples with children in low income do have someone in paid work.
 The net result is that most of the children in low-income households are either in couple families where someone is in paid work or in workless lone parent families.